mmirwaldt/JavaStreamsForTheAdvanced/Readme.md

-# Alles im Fluss - Java Streams für Fortgeschrittene
+# Java Streams for the advanced

+### What is this?

+This project includes slides and code examples of the presentations "Alles im Fluss - Java Streams für Fortgeschrittene" (German) and "Java Screams?
+Oh, you mean Java Streams!
+Java Streams for the advanced".

 ### Who owns the copyright for this project?